cyqsimon/dog/man/dog.1.md

 Records with a type number that does not map to any known record type will still be displayed.
 As they cannot be interpreted, their contents will be displayed as a series of numbers instead.

 dog also contains a list of record type names that it knows the type number of, but is not able to interpret, such as `IXFR` or `ANY` or `AFSDB`.
-These are acceptable as command-line arguments, meaning you can send an AFSDB request with ‘`dog AFSDB`’.
+These are acceptable as command-line arguments, meaning you can send an AFSDB request with `dog AFSDB`.
 However, their response contents will still be displayed as numbers.
 They may be supported in future versions of dog.

 PROTOCOL TWEAKS